 Health Care and Substance Abuse

-In 2011, OASAS treatment providers reported that 12% of discharged clients were identified as having been a victim of domestic violence and 6% of discharged clients were identified as having been a perpetrator of domestic violence.
-Each of these figures represents an increase of 1% from 2010.5 (OASAS)
+In 2012, OASAS treatment providers reported that 12% of discharged clients were identified as having been a victim of domestic violence and 23.2% of discharged clients were identified as having been a perpetrator of domestic violence, remaining relatively stable since 2010.8